RayenAkrich/RayenAkrich/README.md

 - **[Admin Portal](https://github.com/RayenAkrich/admin-portal)**: A web-based system that allows SecuriNets FST event organizers to manage attendance via QR code scanning, synchronized with a PostgreSQL database for real-time participant tracking.
 - **[SecurinetsPaymentReceipt](https://github.com/RayenAkrich/SecurinetsPaymentReceipt)**: This project automates the generation and emailing of membership payment receipts for SecuriNets FST club members.
+- **[platformeRH]()**: (currently private) An interactive human resource platform dedicated to the management of members, events, projects and communications within the Securinets club

 ### Web Development